 It is easier to stick with the healthy living diet when your foods taste good.

-Season foods generously with turmeric, thyme, oregano, rosemary, pepper, garlic, celery seed, fennel, coriander, cinnamon, cloves, nutmeg and other herbs and spices you like for flavor and a myriad of natural health promoting properties.
+Season foods generously with turmeric, thyme, oregano, rosemary, pepper, garlic, celery seed, fennel, coriander, cinnamon, cloves, nutmeg, cumin and other herbs and spices you like for flavor and a myriad of natural health promoting properties.
 Turmeric, for example, is a powerful anti-inflammatory spice.
 Fennel and dill aid digestion.
 Pepper aids absorption.

 Unrefined salt is an important seasoning.
 Your body needs some real salt to be healthy.
 Do yourself a favor.
 Throw out the over-processed, chemical laden white salt and season your food with Celtic salt, Himalayan salt or Redmond's real salt.
 Unrefined salt contains dozens of minerals your body needs.
 Most people can safely consume a teaspoon or two a day to support your body processes and improve the taste of food.